pingidentity/scim2/README.md

 | `scim2-sdk-common` | Shared model, exception, and utility classes. | Included as a transitive dependency of all of the above. |

 # How to get it
 The SCIM 2 SDK is available from Maven Central and can be included in your product like any other Maven dependency.
+Check Maven Central for the latest available version of SCIM 2 SDK dependencies.

 For general-purpose clients: